-You can also add some more adventurous activities to your agenda: ride a camel to some well-known sights, go rock climbing with a guide on ancient sandstone walls, or take in the sunset from a hot air balloon.
+You can also add some more adventurous activities to your agenda: ride a camel to some well-known sights, go rock climbing with a guide on ancient sandstone walls, or take in the sunrise from a hot air balloon.
 The sky is literally the limit!

 Touring Wadi Rum with a Guide

 There are a few different ways to make your way through the dunes and valleys of Wadi Rum's otherworldly landscape.
-Whether you prefer a Jeep, camel, or your own two feet, you'll need a guide to show you around - private vehicles aren't permitted beyond the Wadi Rum visitor center.
+Whether you prefer a Jeep, camel, or your own two feet, you'll need a guide to show you around - private vehicles aren't recommended beyond the Wadi Rum visitor center.

 You can also book a guided camel ride at the visitors center.
 While you won't cover as much ground as you would in a vehicle, it's a fun and memorable activity that is unique to the region.
 Camel rides cost around $30 USD per hour; follow the aforementioned advice for negotiating the terms.

 Hiking is also an incredibly popular option for getting around in Wadi Rum.
 From gentle walks to more advanced scrambles and multi-day treks, exploring by foot affords intrepid travelers a more intimate and adventurous experience.
 There are two mellow nature trails that begin and end at the visitor center and are easy to follow; if you plan on hiking anywhere else in the wilderness, a hired guide is necessary.
 Serious hikers can indulge in an endless variety of guided treks, from strolling through a canyon for a single afternoon to nine-day wilderness expeditions.